The Best Standing Desk

 Stand and deliver

 Standing desks either work or they don't.
-So how do you choose the best?
 After meeting a baseline of quality construction and functionality (stability, smooth transitions, etc.), it's all about taste.
 We started by testing nine of the most popular standing desk models for function, and then focused on form.
 Our top picks nailed the basics, but our winner was by far the prettiest of the bunch.

 A striking bamboo-topped desk with a solid frame; it's easy to put together, and just $500.